Frijlink/rijksmuseum-api-test/README.md

 ## TODO LIST ##

 - Investigate behaviour on UserCanRetrieveCollectionWithGeneralSearch where the api does not return the same response on RestAssured as it does on Postman
-- Improve and add tests for xml response
 - Add tests for UserSets and UserSetDetails